NOAA-GFDL/mkmf/docs/mkmf.md

   these can be any flags.
 Also, by Fortran convention, cpp is only invoked on .F and .F90 files; __otherflags__ apply to all source files (.f and .f90 as well).
+* __-l linkflags__ is a string of link directives to be passed to the link command in the makefile.
+* __-I includepath__ is a path that contains include files.
+This is similar to how _-I_ is used by most compilers.
 * __-d__ is a debug flag to __mkmf__ (much more verbose than __-v__,
   but probably of use only if you are modifying __mkmf__ itself).
 * __-f__ is a formatting flag to restrict lines in the makefile to 256